Artists respond to the climate crisis

 Marina Rees

-Natural cycles, ecosystems and the life-histories of species are being upended as our planet warms.
-The Story of Cod opens Heat by tracing those ruptures through the life of the Atlantic cod, Gadus morhua.
-As Rees notes, the piece is “informed by current research, and the impact of warming waters on this species”: some populations are already migrating to deeper, cooler waters in warmer seasons, and models predict spawning grounds will shift poleward as temperatures rise.
+Heating is upending natural cycles, ecosystems and the life-histories of species.
+The Story of Cod traces these changes through the life of the Atlantic cod, Gadus morhua.
+As Rees states, the piece is “informed by current research, and the impact of warming waters on this species … some populations are already migrating to deeper, cooler waters in warmer seasons, and models predict spawning grounds will shift poleward as temperatures rise.”

-She foregrounds the food-web consequences too: “the favoured plankton preys of juvenile Gadus morhua in its larval stage – the copepods Calanus finmarchicus and C. glacialis – have started to shift their seasonal reproduction due to climate change, which is in turn, impacting the fish’s development.”
+She notes the food-web consequences too: “the favoured plankton preys of juvenile Gadus morhua in its larval stage – the copepods Calanus finmarchicus and C. glacialis – have started to shift their seasonal reproduction due to climate change, which is in turn, impacting the fish’s development.”
 This scientific frame underpins a film that seeks to reconnect us with a species often reduced to commodity.
-Rees writes plainly: “The Story of Cod seeks to reconnect with a species often overlooked, or simply seen as food...
+Rees writes plainly: “The Story of Cod seeks to reconnect with a species often overlooked, or simply seen as food ...
 So who is Gadus morhua, and what is their story?”

 Marina Rees is a practicing artist and ecologist.
 She doesn’t regard her scientific and artistic practices as separate, but rather they inform each other, forming a complex multilayered practice.
 Considering possible avenues to re-think our ways of engaging with the more-than-human world is at the core of her practice.